-I was informed that I may withdraw my consent to my child's participation in the registry/ ADDRess project any time without justification.
+I was informed that I may withdraw my consent to participate in the registry/ ADDRess project any time without justification.
 In case of withdrawal, I may request that any remaining biospecimen and data be destroyed, deleted or anonymized.

 Please note: If an analysis has been completed, the data cannot be removed.